pik-piam/flodym/README.md

 To install as a developer:

 1. Clone the flodym repository using git.
-2. From the project main directory, run `pip install -e ".[test,docs,examples]"` to obtain all the necessary dependencies, including those for running the tests, making the documentation, and running the examples.
+2. From the project main directory, run `pip install -e ".[tests,docs,examples]"` to obtain all the necessary dependencies, including those for running the tests, making the documentation, and running the examples.

 Note that it is advisable to do this within a virtual environment.